ajshultz/comp-pop-gen/pipeline_scripts/mk_testing/README.md

+## Scripts for avian comparative genomics

 First pass at a pipeline to concatenate and filter VCFs, run through snpEff, then combine into a consensus BED file from which MK tables can be constructed.
+Using Corvus cornix as example species.

 Authors: